Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Experiments

 \subsection{Implementation Details}

-Our pipeline comprises two stages: Supervised Pre-training and RL Alignment.
-We adopt the semantic tokenizer, Flow Matching decoder, and HiFiGAN \cite{kong2020hifi} vocoder from CosyVoice3~\cite{du2025cosyvoice}, keeping these components frozen.
-We trained the Semantic Token LLM on \textsf{Libriheavy}.
-The training configuration included a learning rate of $1\times10^{-5}$, gradient accumulation steps of 2, and a maximum of 10 epochs.
-During RL training, we set the learning rate to $1\times10^{-6}$, batch size to 4, and group size (rollout) to 8.
-The KL divergence coefficient $\beta$ was set to 0.01.
-Training proceeded for 400 steps with gradient accumulation steps of 10.
-The Log-Probability Reward was computed by the pre-trained TTS model CosyVoice3~\cite{du2025cosyvoice}, and the ASR Reward by SenseVoiceSmall~\cite{an2024funaudiollm}. $\tau_{\text{wer}}$ and $\tau_{\text{len}}$ are set to 0.2.
-Our experiments were conducted on 8 NVIDIA H800 GPUs.
+Our framework consists of supervised pre-training followed by RL alignment.
+We adopt the semantic tokenizer, Flow Matching decoder, and HiFiGAN vocoder from CosyVoice3~\cite{du2025cosyvoice}, keeping them frozen.
+The semantic-token LLM is trained on \textsf{Libriheavy} with learning rate $1\times10^{-5}$ for up to 10 epochs (gradient accumulation = 2).
+During RL training, we use learning rate $1\times10^{-6}$, batch size 4, rollout group size 8, and KL coefficient $\beta=0.01$.
+Training runs for 400 steps with gradient accumulation 10.
+The log-probability reward is computed using CosyVoice3~\cite{du2025cosyvoice}, and the ASR reward using SenseVoiceSmall~\cite{an2024funaudiollm}.
+Thresholds are set to $\tau_{\text{wer}}=0.2$ and $\tau_{\text{len}}=0.2$.
+All experiments are conducted on 8 NVIDIA H800 GPUs.